 - Financial reporting: monitoring of the integrity of the financial statements of the Group including the interim and annual reports, and any other formal announcements relating to the Group's financial performance.
-This includes review of significant financial reporting judgements and offering advice to the Board on whether the Annual Report and Accounts, taken as a whole, are fair, balanced and understandable, providing the information necessary for Members to assess the performance, strategy and business model of the Group; - Effectiveness of internal control and risk management systems, including internal financial control: The Audit Committee works closely with the GRC to ensure that management and staff take appropriate responsibility for departmental, business unit and subsidiary risk mitigation and internal control.
+This includes review of significant financial reporting judgements and offering advice to the Board on whether the Annual Report and Accounts, taken as a whole, are fair, balanced and understandable, providing the information necessary for Members to assess the performance, strategy and business model of the Group; - Effectiveness of internal control and risk management systems, including internal financial control: The Audit Committee works closely with the GRC to ensure that management and colleagues take appropriate responsibility for departmental, business unit and subsidiary risk mitigation and internal control.
 This includes review of the scope and effectiveness of the Group's internal controls and risk management systems, including those for ensuring compliance with the regulatory environment in which the Group operates.
 The Committee also reviews the Group's procedures for detecting fraud and irregularities ensuring arrangements are in place by which staff may, in confidence, raise concerns about possible improprieties in matters of financial reporting control or other matters and to ensure independent investigation and appropriate follow up of such matters is undertaken; - Internal audit: The Society's internal audit function is carried out by the Internal Audit Services department and reflects the Audit Committee's primary available resource.
 The Committee retains the authority to obtain outside legal or independent professional advice as it sees fit.

 - The Committee approves and reviews the Internal Audit work programme and results and ensures the Internal Audit Services department maintains sufficient access to the Board, management and the books and records of the Society and its subsidiaries.
 This oversight allows the Audit Committee to monitor and assess the role and effectiveness of the Internal Audit function in the overall context of the Group's internal control framework, ensure appropriate management responsiveness to audit findings and recommendations given and promote open communication between the Group's Risk, Compliance, Finance, Internal Audit and External Audit functions. - External audit: The Audit Committee oversees the Group's relationship with the external auditors, including appointment, re-appointment, removal and assessment of independence, objectivity, effectiveness and remuneration.
 The Society has established a policy on the use of the external auditors for non-audit work which is considered and approved annually by the Audit Committee.
-The principal purpose of this policy is to ensure the continued independence and objectivity of the external auditors.
+The principal purpose of this policy is to ensure the continued independence and objectivity of the external auditors. - Whistle blowing: The Audit Committee reviews the Group's procedures for detecting fraud and whistle blowing and ensures that arrangements are in place by which colleagues may, in confidence, raise concerns about possible improprieties in matters of financial reporting, financial control or any other matters, and to ensure that arrangements are in place for independent investigation and appropriate follow up action.
+During 2019, in line with recommendation made by the Financial Reporting Council's UK Corporate Governance Code, responsibility for oversight of the Group's whistle blowing practices will transition to the Group Board.

-Further details on the work of the Audit Committee are given in the Audit Committee Report included on pages 25 to 27 of the Annual Report and Accounts.
+Further details on the work of the Audit Committee are given in the Audit Committee Report included on pages 27 to 29 of the Annual Report and Accounts.